-Music from Metropolitan Klezmer’s four award-winning CDs — praised by the UK’s Phat Planet as “brilliant and breathless… mixing levity with the gravity” — is heard in documentary features such as HBO’s SCHMATTA: Rags to Riches to Rags and Grace Paley: Collected Shorts, plus broadcasts worldwide: Public Radio International, CBC’s Roots & Wings, Argentina’s Radio Jai, Polish Radio Lublin, Australia’s Hot Club, UK’s Folkswagon, and WDR’s Funkhaus Europa.
-Live performance on international airwaves: CNN WorldBeat, ARD German TV’s Rhythms of New York, Ebru TV’s Rhythm & Roots.
+Music from Metropolitan Klezmer’s five award-winning CDs has been praised by the UK’s Phat Planet as “brilliant and breathless… mixing levity with the gravity.”
+Numerous album cuts are heard in documentary features such as HBO’s SCHMATTA: Rags to Riches to Rags and Grace Paley: Collected Shorts, plus broadcasts worldwide: Public Radio International, CBC’s Roots & Wings, Argentina’s Radio Jai, Polish Radio Lublin, Australia’s Hot Club, UK’s Folkswagon, and WDR’s Funkhaus Europa.
+Live performance credits on international airwaves: CNN WorldBeat, ARD German TV’s Rhythms of New York, Ebru TV’s Rhythm & Roots, WFMU’s TransPacific Sound Paradise, and holiday concert on WFUV.
 Soundscapes: Covent Garden / London (Royal Ballet: First Drafts), The Jewish Museum / NYC & Contemporary Jewish Museum / SF (Chagall and the Artists of the Russian Jewish Theater), New York Theatre Workshop / Wexner Center / national tour (SITI Company’s Score).
 The band’s recordings and special projects have received awards and support from The Sparkplug Foundation; OutMusic; The New York State Council on the Arts; and New York City’s Department of Cultural Affairs, among others.
-Cosmik Debris’ rave may explain the group’s wide appeal: “Metropolitan Klezmer is anything but stereotypical, and nothing but terrific.
+Cosmik Debris’ rave explains the group’s wide appeal: “Metropolitan Klezmer is anything but stereotypical, and nothing but terrific.
 One of the best klezmer bands in the world today.”